 To accommodate persons with disabilities or those unable to maneuver large trash or recycling containers to the street, the Sanitation Department offers a Tub Out service at no additional charge.
-An approved Tub Out application form, including certification from a medical provider, is necessary to qualify for the service.

 Under the Tub Out program, Sanitation employees collect the container from its current location on a customer’s property, dump it and return it to its original location.

 Currently enrolled Tub Out customers who wish to participate in Residential Recycling will automatically receive Tub Out curbside recycling collection.
 New customers wishing to participate in the Tub Out program will need to apply for the service and submit certification from a qualified medical provider.

 "Put a lid on it" - Container Repair

 Keep trash dry during the rainy season.
 The rainy season in St. Petersburg runs between June 1 and October 31.
 Please call our Container Maintenance division at 893-7398 if your container lid needs to be repaired.
 If your container is leaking, contact Sanitation Department Customer Service at 727-893-7398, Monday through Friday, between 7:30 a.m. and 4 p.m. to report it.

 The rainy season includes the possibility of a tropical storm or hurricane occurring in our area.
 Before any weather emergency, citizens are requested to secure loose items around their property as well as pick up loose or stray limbs or debris that might pose potential hazards during a storm.
 Once the storm threat has passed and cleanup begins, the city encourages citizens to work with the Sanitation Department as they begin Picking Up the Pieces.